There have been some improvements in the areas of family law and Calgary municipal law that have come into effect withing the last few years:

 Domestic Violence:

 Known as Claire’s Law, Bill 17 has been passed as a law in Alberta.
-This new law (modeled from the Claire’s Law in the UK) allows individuals to be given information from policing agencies about a current or potential partner’s criminal history (if any) with domestic violence.
+This law (modeled from the Claire’s Law in the UK) allows individuals to be given information from policing agencies about a current or potential partner’s criminal history (if any) with domestic violence.
 The government is currently working out the details of its deployment while the law in its infancy (Written by Cyndy D Morin, Family Lawyer, Resolve Legal Group).

 Divorce Act:

-Family Property Act – Are you in an unmarried partnership?The second change to the legislation will take effect on July 1, 2020.
+Family Property Act – Are you in an unmarried partnership?
+The second change to the legislation took effect on July 1, 2020.
 This change consists of amendments made to the Divorce Act, which affects families across Canada.
-The Divorce Act will be amended to change how we deal with custody and access, the “best interests of the child” test, including when there is family violence, and relocating with a child of the marriage.
-These changes will help simplify the divorce process in Canada by providing guidelines for lawyers and families going through divorce where the above issues are present. (written by Katie Ayer Barrister and solicitor, Resolve Legal Group)
+The Divorce Act was amended to change how we deal with custody and access, the “best interests of the child” test, including when there is family violence, and relocating with a child of the marriage.
+These changes helped simplify the divorce process in Canada by providing guidelines for lawyers and families going through divorce where the above issues are present. (written by Katie Ayer Barrister and solicitor, Resolve Legal Group)